NEWS

 February 15, 2021 – Schwarzwälder Bote

-The ProKids Foundation provides food parcels to families and single parents affected by the coronavirus pandemic.
-The free food is funded by "co-founders."
+The ProKids Foundation provides food packages to families and single parents who have fallen into hardship due to the coronavirus pandemic.
+The food, which is free for those affected, is financed by "co-founders".

-With the additional Money Initially, 500 supply packages will be put together, each designed to meet the needs of a family for two weeks.
-There will be a range for families with babies and toddlers and a range of food for families with older children.
+With the additional Money Initially, 500 care packages will be assembled, designed to meet the needs of a family for two weeks.
+These will include an assortment for families with babies and toddlers, and an assortment with food for families with older children.
 Childrenn.

 Donors help

-The foundation also announced that the campaign is finding additional supporters who are helping with donations.
-The E-Center Culinara in Schwenningen is packing the parcels and donating the food to the foundation at a special price.
-Steffen Würth, Managing Director of Straub-Verpackungen GmbH, is providing the packaging boxes.
-Univent-Medical GmbH is providing free FFP2 masks with each parcel.
-And the Zeisberg Corse car dealership is donating most of a car to deliver the parcels to the families without mobility.
-"It's wonderful to see the tremendous support the ProKids Foundation receives each time it launches a new project," Joachim Spitz enthuses, full of gratitude.
+The foundation reports that the initiative has also garnered further support through donations.
+The E-Center Culinara in Schwenningen is packing the parcels and providing the foundation with the groceries at a special price; Steffen Würth, Managing Director of Straub-Verpackungen GmbH, is supplying the packaging boxes; Univent-Medical GmbH is including free FFP2 masks with every parcel; and the Zeisberg Corse car dealership is donating the majority of a car, which will be used to deliver the parcels to families without transportation.
+"It's wonderful to see the tremendous support the ProKids Foundation is receiving once again as it launches a new project," Joachim Spitz enthused gratefully.

-Since its inception, the foundation has paid for hot school meals for children from low-income families.
-This offer has always been very well-received in the twin cities.
-The package campaign is now intended as a supplement; ProKids assumes that the number of families in need has expanded significantly during the coronavirus pandemic.
+Since its founding, the foundation has been paying for hot school meals for children from low-income families.
+This service has always been very well received in the twin cities.
+The package campaign is intended as a supplement; ProKids assumes that the number of families in need has increased significantly during the coronavirus pandemic.
 Unpaid electricity bills, rent arrears, a broken refrigerator or washing machine – the list of reasons why families are under pressure in the current situation with reduced income is long.

-This is precisely where ProKids VS comes in, providing quick, efficient, and, above all, unbureaucratic help.
-The situation has become particularly acute during the lockdown, when schools are also closed – children in need can no longer benefit from foundation-funded school meals, and money at home is even tighter than usual.
-Joachim Spitz knows that some who are accustomed to supporting themselves may find it difficult to take advantage of the new aid program.
-But he says: "Families in need due to the coronavirus should not hesitate.
-Those on the losing side should also receive help.
-There's no shame in accepting help in a difficult situation that is not one's fault."
+This is precisely where ProKids VS comes in, providing quick, efficient, and above all, unbureaucratic assistance.
+The situation has become particularly acute during the lockdown, when schools are also closed – children in need can no longer benefit from the foundation-funded school meals, and money at home is even tighter than usual.
+Joachim Spitz knows that for some who are used to making ends meet, it might not be easy to access this new support service.
+But he says: "Families who are struggling due to the pandemic shouldn't hesitate.
+Those who are on the losing side should also receive help.
+There's no shame in accepting help in a difficult situation that isn't your fault."

-He hopes word gets around about the foundation's services and appeals to people's sense of honor to ensure that it isn't exploited, and that only those who truly need this help actually take advantage of it.
-This is the only way to ensure it's truly unbureaucratic.
-"It's important to tell others about it, neighbors or acquaintances, for example, so they can also get help."
-However, the foundation emphasizes: "No Hartz IV or housing benefit recipients are supported; they already receive assistance through the participation package from the government."
+He hopes that word of the foundation's offer will spread and appeals to people's sense of honor, urging them not to abuse the service and that only those who truly need it should use it.
+Only then, he says, can it be done in a truly unbureaucratic way.
+"It's important to tell others about it, neighbors or acquaintances, so that they too can get help."
+However, the foundation emphasizes: "Recipients of Hartz IV (unemployment benefits) and housing allowance are not supported; they already receive assistance through the social welfare program."

-It was important to the organizers and the campaign's patron, Mayor Jürgen Roth, to lower the barriers for those picking up food as much as possible.
-Therefore, recipients can easily receive the food packages from the Red Cross in Villingen and Schwenningen.
-"Our offer is not aimed at families already supported by the department," emphasizes Joachim Spitz.
-However, this is not verified; the packages are handed out in good faith.
+The organizers and the patron of the initiative, Mayor Jürgen Roth, felt it was important to lower the barrier to entry for those picking up the packages as much as possible.
+Therefore, recipients can easily collect the food parcels from the Red Cross in Villingen and Schwenningen.
+"Our offer is not aimed at families who are already receiving government assistance," emphasizes Joachim Spitz.
+However, this will not be verified; the distribution of the packages is based on good faith.

-The packages will be available from Wednesday, February 17, from 8 a.m. to 5 p.m. at the German Red Cross (DRK) ambulance station in Schwenningen (garage) at Alleenstraße 3, and at the Villingen local association building (classroom), Benediktinerring 9.
-The ProKids Foundation still wants to provide for people who are not mobile and live far away from a DRK station, for example, in a suburb.
-They can also receive an aid package if needed.
-"This is the case, for example, if it's a mother without a car and with very young children whom she cannot leave alone," says Joachim Spitz.
+The packages will be available from Wednesday, February 17th, from 8 a.m. to 5 p.m. at the German Red Cross (DRK) rescue station in Schwenningen (garage) at Alleenstraße 3, and at the local branch building in Villingen (lecture hall) at Benediktinerring 9.
+The ProKids Foundation also wants to provide assistance to people who are not mobile and live far from a DRK station, for example, in a rural district.
+They can also be delivered with a relief package if needed.
+"This is the case, for example, if it is a mother without a car and with very young children whom she cannot leave alone," says Joachim Spitz.
 In this case, interested parties can send an email to info@prokids-stiftung.de and request home delivery.

-Photo: Fast and unbureaucratic assistance: Mayor Jürgen Roth (left), patron of the foundation, and Chairman of the Foundation's Board Joachim Spitz are working on the aid packages.
+Photo: Fast and unbureaucratic help: Mayor Jürgen Roth (left), patron of the foundation, and foundation board chairman Joachim Spitz lend a hand with the aid packages.
 Photo: ProKids Foundation

 12.02.2021 – Neckarquelle

-The ProKids Foundation is providing food to families and single parents in need due to the coronavirus.
-Those affected can pick up the relief supplies from the Red Cross.
+The ProKids Foundation is providing food to families and single parents who have fallen into hardship due to the coronavirus pandemic.
+Those affected can pick up the aid supplies at the Red Cross.

 The coronavirus pandemic is putting a huge strain on families and single parents.
-As a result of short-time work or job loss, some in Villingen-Schwenningen have also found themselves in financial distress.
-The ProKids Foundation now wants to help: Starting Wednesday, February 17, free food packages will be available for families in need.
+As a result of reduced working hours or job loss, some in Villingen-Schwenningen have also fallen into financial hardship.
+The ProKids Foundation now wants to help: Starting Wednesday, February 17th, free food packages will be available for families in need.

-"The co-founders approached me and explained that they were absolutely committed to providing assistance in this situation," says Joachim Spitz, chairman of the foundation's board.
-"They are funding this campaign 100 percent.
-This means that the necessary funds will not be deducted from the general budget available to our foundation."
+“The co-founders approached me and explained that they absolutely wanted to provide help in this situation,” says Joachim Spitz, the chairman of the foundation's board of trustees.
+“They are financing this campaign 100 percent.
+This means that the necessary funds will not come from the general budget available to our foundation.”

-The extra funds will initially be used to put together 500 food packages, each designed to meet a family's needs for two weeks.
-There will be a selection for families with babies and toddlers, and a selection of food for families with older children.
-Other donors think the idea is great and have immediately pledged their support.
+The extra funds will initially be used to assemble 500 care packages, designed to meet the needs of a family for two weeks.
+These packages include an assortment for families with babies and toddlers, and an assortment with food for families with older children.
+Other donors think the idea is fantastic and have immediately pledged their support.

-“It is wonderful to see the tremendous support the ProKids Foundation receives each time it launches a new project,” says Joachim Spitz enthusiastically, expressing his gratitude.
+“It’s wonderful how much support the ProKids Foundation receives once again when it launches a new project,” enthuses Joachim Spitz, expressing his gratitude.

 Efficient and unbureaucratic

-Since its inception, the foundation has paid for hot school meals for children from low-income families.
-This offer has always been very well received in the twin cities.
-The package campaign is now intended as a supplement; ProKids assumes that the number of families in need has expanded significantly during the coronavirus pandemic.
-Unpaid electricity bills, rent arrears, a broken refrigerator or washing machine – the list of reasons why families are under pressure in the current situation with reduced income is long.
-This is precisely where ProKids VS comes in, and as always, the aim is to provide help quickly, efficiently, and above all, unbureaucratically.
-The situation has become particularly acute during the lockdown, when schools are also closed – poor children can no longer benefit from the foundation-funded school meals, and money is even tighter at home than usual.
+Since its founding, the foundation has been paying for hot school meals for children from low-income families.
+This service has always been very well received in the twin cities.
+The package campaign is intended as a supplement; ProKids assumes that the number of families in need has increased significantly during the coronavirus pandemic.
+Unpaid electricity bills, rent arrears, broken refrigerators or washing machines – the list of reasons why families with reduced incomes are under pressure in the current situation is long.
+This is precisely where ProKids VS steps in, and as always, the aim is to provide quick, efficient, and above all, unbureaucratic assistance.
+The situation has become particularly acute during the lockdown, when schools are also closed – poor children can no longer benefit from the foundation-funded school meals, and money at home is even tighter than usual.

-Joachim Spitz knows that some who are accustomed to supporting themselves may find it difficult to take advantage of the new aid program.
-However, he says: "Families in need due to the coronavirus should not hesitate.
-Those on the losing side should also receive help.
-There's no shame in accepting help in a difficult situation that is not one's fault."
+Joachim Spitz knows that for some who are used to making ends meet on their own, it might not be easy to take advantage of the new aid program.
+But he says: "Families who are in need because of Corona shouldn't hesitate.
+Those who are on the losing side should also receive help.
+There's no shame in accepting help in a difficult situation that you didn't cause yourself."

-He hopes word gets around about the foundation's services and appeals to people's dignity to ensure that it isn't exploited, and that only those who truly need this help actually take advantage of it.
-This is the only way to ensure it's truly unbureaucratic.
-"It's important to tell others about it, neighbors or acquaintances, for example, so they can also get help."
-Hartz IV and housing benefit recipients are not supported; they already receive assistance through the participation package from the government office.
+He hopes that word of the foundation's offer will spread and appeals to people's sense of honor, urging them not to abuse the service and that only those who truly need it should use it.
+Only then will it be truly unbureaucratic.
+"It's important to tell others about it, neighbors or acquaintances, so that they too can get help."
+Those receiving Hartz IV benefits or housing allowance will not be supported, as they already receive assistance through the social welfare program.

-It was important to the organizers and the campaign's patron, Mayor Jürgen Roth, to lower the barriers to collection as much as possible.
-Therefore, recipients can easily receive the food packages from the Red Cross in Villingen and Schwenningen.
+The organizers and the patron of the initiative, Mayor Jürgen Roth, felt it was important to lower the barrier to entry for those picking up the food packages as much as possible.
+Therefore, recipients can easily collect the food parcels from the Red Cross in Villingen and Schwenningen.

 Good faith

-"Our offer is not aimed at families already receiving support from the office," emphasizes Joachim Spitz.
-However, this is not verified; the packages are handed out on a voluntary basis.
-The packages will be available starting Wednesday, February 17, from 8 a.m. to 5 p.m., Ash Wednesday, organized by the German Red Cross (DRK) Black Forest Baar Rescue Service, at the DRK Schwenningen rescue station (garage) at Alleenstraße 3, and the Villingen local association building (classroom) at Benediktinerring 9.
+“Our offer is not aimed at families who are already receiving social assistance,” emphasizes Joachim Spitz.
+However, this will not be verified; the distribution of the packages is based on good faith.
+The packages will be available from 8 a.m. to 5 p.m. on Wednesday, February 17th (Ash Wednesday), organized by the German Red Cross (DRK) rescue service Schwarzwald Baar, at the DRK rescue station in Schwenningen (garage), Alleenstraße 3, and at the local branch building in Villingen (lecture hall), Benediktinerring 9.